Place

 By 1926, Krotona Court and the Grand Temple of the Rosy Cross were converted into apartments.
 Over the years, the legacy of Theosophy has drawn innumerable Hollywood artists and spiritualists to reside in these RSO apartments.

-The Conservancy’s Los Angeles Historic-Cultural Monument (HCM) nomination for Krotona Court and the Grand Temple of the Rosy Cross will return to Cultural Heritage Commission for a second hearing in the coming months.
+The Cultural Heritage Commission voted to designate the Conservancy’s Historic-Cultural Monument (HCM) nomination for Krotona Court and the Grand Temple of the Rosy Cross.
+We thank the owner and advocates for their support.

 About This Place